-Have you ever tried publishing your research paper in an academic journal, and somehow, it always gets rejected?
+Have you ever tried publishing your research paper in an academic journal, but it always gets rejected?

 For example, most only accept research papers within their specific discipline.
-And let's not forget those papers must also meet their requirements.
+And those papers must also meet their specific requirements.

 This might pose a big challenge for a high school student, especially if your research is outside their discipline.

-As a young researcher, you need an academic journal that accepts research papers from different disciplines with moderate requirements.
+As a young researcher, you need an academic journal that accepts research papers from different disciplines with less strict requirements that still has high standards of published work.

-That's where the Journal of Student Research can be very helpful.
+That's why the Journal of Student Research (JSR) can be a great opportunity.

 In this guide, we'll closely examine what this journal is all about.
-We'll talk about the kind of papers or topics you can submit here, who is eligible to submit here, and other details you need to know.
+We'll talk about the kind of papers or topics you can submit, who is eligible to submit, and other details you need to know.

-This is a multidisciplinary journal in Houston, Texas.
-They have been around for 12 years, catering to the research needs of high schoolers undergraduate, and graduate students.
+It is a multidisciplinary journal in Houston, Texas.
+They have been around for 13 years, catering to the research needs of high schoolers, undergraduate, and graduate students.
 As of the time of writing this guide, they've published more than 2000 articles from over 4500 authors.

-You might be wondering what we meant by multidisciplinary journal, right?
-Well, it means this research body welcomes research from all fields.
-It doesn't matter if your research is on practical application or good theoretical concepts.
+You might be wondering what we meant by a multidisciplinary journal, right?
+Well, it means they welcome research from all fields.
+It doesn't matter if your research is on practical application or theoretical concepts.

-As long you've carried out good research and the paper is well-written, you've got a good chance to have it published there.
+As long as you've carried out solid research and the paper is well-written, you've got a good chance of having it published there.

 Like most research journals out there, they have fixed deadlines for submissions.
 This is usually in February, May, August, and November.